 g) select the "Specify a custom boot volume size", the default values is more than enough;

-6. Once the instance is created, go to the Block Volumes page and click on “Create Block Volume”;
+h) click on "Create" at the bottom of the page. - Once the instance is created, go to the Block Volumes page and click on "Create Block Volume";

 a) give the block volume a name, i.e. "data-disk-name-of-your-instance";